 5) Replenishment emails

-Using these email marketing tools triggered after the purchase of consumable products (such as vitamins and pet food), sent around the time that a typical customer might need to re-order to boost customer retention.
+These emails are triggered after the purchase of consumable products (such as vitamins and pet food) and sent around the time that a typical customer might need to re-order to boost customer retention.

 Other triggered emails include: